By: Julia Watson, Ph.D., Exemplars Consultant and Gifted and Talented Specialist

 - parks or playgrounds

-there is an opportunity to develop public opinion polls and surveys.
+There is an opportunity to develop public opinion polls and surveys.
 These can be used for modeling and statistical analysis as well as to develop the concepts of geometry.
 Math activities should apply information from other content areas to increase student interest and involvement.

 Teachers of mathematically promising students need to know the content of mathematics and understand how their students develop mathematical concepts over time.
 Teachers should serve as facilitators to help students develop the necessary skills to discuss their thoughts about the concepts they used to solve the problem and how these concepts relate to other curricular areas.
 Strong teachers of mathematics provide students with activities that allow students to show what they really know about mathematics.
 Problems that have multiple entry points, multiple pathways to solutions and/or multiple solutions should be commonplace.

 In mathematics classrooms, teachers must create a “culture of opportunity” where students have the time for and feel free to explore the wonder and beauty of mathematics.
 In this environment, students expect to be challenged and are encouraged to develop their own problem-solving strategies.
 Additionally, students need opportunities to learn how to evaluate and critique the solutions of others in a collaborative way.
 Such classrooms require discussions among students regarding their solutions to problems; it takes a savvy teacher to know when to step in to clarify or to ask students to share solutions that enhance and clarify understanding for others.
-Rubrics and anchor papers from Exemplars can assist students in more accurately rating and improving performance in order to increase achievement and success.

 Making Math Meaningful through high-end problems and challenges for gifted learners using Exemplars is an exciting opportunity for students as well as teachers of mathematics.